triplelift/triplelift-android-sdk/README.md

 # Getting Started

-Use jitpack to add the TripleLift SDK as a dependency in your project.
+Use jitpack to add the TripleLift SDK as a dependency.

 ````
 repositories {